-Besides a healthy diet plan, doctors often recommend making certain lifestyle changes to manage symptoms of PCOD.
+Apart from a healthy diet, doctors often recommend making certain lifestyle changes to manage symptoms of PCOD.
 Physical activity and exercise are one of the highly recommended lifestyle changes that are advised for women suffering from PCOD.

 1. Regular Exercise